umtclskn/Android-Undo-Redo-Sample/README.md

 ### 2. Potential shortcomings

-One potential shortcoming would be implementation is not design in order to Dependecy Injection.
+One potential shortcoming is the implementation is not designed based on Dependency Injection criteria.
-Implementation is too loosely coupled :)
+Implementation is too tightly coupled :)

 ### 3. Possible improvements

 Change the UndoRedo class implementation as Injectable Service.
 Originator classes' functions could change as Java Generic Type or maybe use reflections.

+It is a sample code base, feel free to change the code and give your suggestions!